UrsDeSwardt/ts-proto-issue/README.md

 # ts-proto-issue

 This repo serves as a minimal reproduction of an issue with [ts-proto](https://github.com/stephenh/ts-proto).
+Link to the relevant [GitHub issue](https://github.com/stephenh/ts-proto/issues/1228).

 ## Problem